 About EPG

-Extended Password Generator is the tool-at-hand of any system administrator to generate pronounceable and random passwords, secured against brute-force dictionary attacks.
+Extended Password Generator is an unique tool which can help you to generate pronounceable and random passwords, secure against brute-force dictionary attacks.

-These passwords are getting in the form of easily pronounceable English grammar, therefore they are easy to remember, store, and enter into the computer systems.
+The generated passwords are in the form of easily pronounceable English grammar, thus they can easily be remembered, stored, and entered into computer systems.

-This algorithm was initially suggested by National Technical Information Service (NTIS), developed at Federal Information Processing Standard (FIPS) No181 "Automated Password Generator" and modified by me to implement exclude/include scheme.
+The algorithm was initially suggested by National Technical Information Service (NTIS), developed at Federal Information Processing Standard (FIPS) No181 "Automated Password Generator" and was slightly modified by me to implement exclude/include scheme.

-This algorithm uses pseudo-random generator (PRG) to find characters that form syllables and then pronounceable words.
-PRG produces random data in accordance with the procedure, described in Appendix C of ANSI X9.17, and uses 3DES as block cipher.
-Values of seed and key are getting from OS CryptoAPI.
-That data is cryptographically random and may be used to generate random initialization vectors (IV) and salt values.
-So, it is no need to seed the random number generator manually.
+This algorithm uses pseudo-random generator (PRG) to find characters that make syllables and then pronounceable words.
+PRG produces random data in accordance with the procedure, described in Appendix C of ANSI X9.17, and uses 3DES as a block cipher.
+The seed and the key are filled with data obtained from the OS CryptoAPI.
+That data is cryptographically random and may be used to generate random initialization vectors and salt values.
+Thus, it is no need to manually seed the random number generator.

-Nowadays hackers are equipped with brute-force dictionaries of frequent, human-devised passwords.
-Running through that lists can help the attackers to find password and break open defence.
-In EPG each new password can be checked against the Bloom Filter, and if its hash found in the Filter, EPG marks it with '!' or 'X' (depending of what exactly were found in the Filter).
+These days hackers are equipped with brute-force dictionaries of frequent, human-devised passwords.
+Running through that list can help the attackers to find the password and break through defence.
+In EPG each generated password can be checked against the Bloom Filter and if it is not reliable, it is marked with the cross or exclamation mark.
+False positive answers are possible though.
 BFM (Bloom Filter Manager) is shipped with EPG to help you manage the Bloom Filters.
-This idea of Bloom Filter was taken from Adel I. Mirzazhanov's APG.
-Probability of 'false positive' level is selected at 1%, as wishing to maximally decrease size of the Bloom Filter (and size of project itself) while this level stays relatively acceptable.
+This idea of Bloom Filter was invented by Adel I. Mirzazhanov's APG.

 EPG is distributed under GNU General Public License.